Opening your private medical practice calls for a solid amount of start-up capital. But just how much capital, you ask?

 - Commercial finance.

 Wells Fargo & Company was established in 1852 by Henry Wells and William Fargo.
-The San Franciscoo-based corporation was initially formed to provide banking and express services to residents of California.
+The San Francisco-based corporation was initially formed to provide banking and express services to residents of California.
 Over time, however, the company has made numerous acquisitions, allowing it to diversify its portfolio of financial services nationwide.

 Today, the Wells Fargo name is known around the globe.
 Wells Fargo is currently the fourth largest bank in the United States by total assets and the fourth largest bank in the world by market capitalization.
 As a result, Wells Fargo & Company has time and again been recognized as one of the best of its kind.